-• link RSHE education into the whole-school approach to support pupil wellbeing, making pupils aware of reliable sources of support both inside and outside the school such as Place2Be.

-Knightsbridge School also acknowledges that it is best practice when teaching RSHE that teachers and pupils will agree ground rules (lead by pupils where possible) following the appropriate guidelines as suggested by the PSHE Association as follow:

-• Keeping the conversation in the room where possible (Teachers must stipulate that they cannot keep conversations in the room where there may be the possibility of a safeguarding concern)

-- Openness:

-- Non-judgmental approach

-- Right to pass

-- Make no assumptions

-- Using appropriate language

-- Asking questions

-- Seeking help and advice

-6.Safeguarding

 Teachers are aware that effective RSHE, which brings an understanding of what is and what is not appropriate in a relationship, can lead to a disclosure of a child protection issue.
 Where this occurs teachers will consult with the Designated Safeguarding Lead or one of the deputies.
-Any visitors or external agencies which support the delivery of RSHE will be required to have a risk assessment produced prior to their visit by a member of KS staff and will be subject to appropriate checks as part of our Safeguarding: Child Protection Policy.
+Any visitors or external agencies which support the delivery of RSHE will be required to have a risk assessment produced prior to their visit by a member of KS staff and will be subject to appropriate checks as part of our Safeguarding Child Protection Policy.

 7. Working in partnership with parents and pupils

 The policy will be available to parents through the school website.
-We work closely with parents to ensure that they are fully aware of what is being taught through the publishing of our full RSHE curriculum at the start of the Summer Term, from Nursery to Year 10, and provide additional resources where requested.
+We work closely with parents to ensure that they are fully aware of what is being taught through the publishing of our full RSHE curriculum at the start of the Summer Term, from Nursery to Year 11, and provide additional resources where requested.
 As part of our whole school approach to RSHE, parent information sessions and opportunities for parents to discuss materials and resources used will be held as in the Spring Term.
-Parents/carers have the right to withdraw their children from RSHE content that is not part of the statutory science curriculum, however we encourage open, non-judgemental conversation on this matter with the Wellbeing Lead and/or The Head of Section/Head before such measures are taken to gain a better understanding of the concerns of the family.
-If a parent/carer requests that their child be removed from RSHE we will open up a dialogue on this matter and provide support through one to one consultation with our Wellbeing Lead and The Head of Section/Head.
+Parents/carers have the right to withdraw their children from RSHE content that is not part of the statutory science curriculum, however we encourage open, non-judgemental conversation on this matter with the Well-being Lead and/or The Head of Section/Head before such measures are taken to gain a better understanding of the concerns of the family.
+If a parent/carer requests that their child be removed from RSHE, we will open up a dialogue on this matter and provide support through one to one consultation with our Well-being Lead and The Head of Section/Head.
 Governors will be informed of the RSHE policy and curriculum through regular meetings.
-Pupil voice will be used to review and tailor our RSHE programme to match the different
+Pupil voice will be used to review and tailor our RSHE programme to match the different needs of pupils through regular evaluations and pupil feedback with support of our Senior Well-being Ambassadors.